streettraffic/streettraffic/docs/source/guide/hello_city.rst

     python traffic.py

 Now open `<http://localhost:8080>`_ for our RethinkDB Web UI.
-And it should be crawling data like the following graph.
+And it should be crawling data like the following picture.
 When it's done, open `<http://localhost:9000>`_ for our Web UI.